-Please note that anyone commenting on posts on this site does so under the knowledge that bad language, abuse and unsolicited spam (or even spam looking) comments will be deleted, however the site owner takes no legal responsibility for the moderation of any other comments (and also wants to encourage free flowing dialogue).
+Please note that anyone commenting on this site does so under the knowledge that bad language, abuse and unsolicited spam (or even spam-looking) comments will be deleted, however the site owner takes no legal responsibility for the moderation of any other comments (and also wants to encourage free-flowing dialogue).

 Some of the links on this website are “affiliate links” or paid links.
 This means if you click on an ad and purchase an item, I/we will receive an affiliate commission.
 The policy is strictly ‘review first, insert affiliate links later’ and the sheer volume of very negative reviews with affiliate links should indicate that there is no link between product reviews and availability.
 Ideally the link would go straight to the winery website but a man has got to eat.
 For picking which stockists, for example, I usually just pickout who is cheapest on a cursory Google search.
 I don’t have the time for much more!

 Most wines are supplied as samples, provided for by wineries/PR companies/distributors etc. Otherwise they are tasted at dinners/tastings or occasionally wines from the cellar.
 I’ve never guaranteed a review, let alone a positive one, of any wine and I would never under any circumstances accept payment from a winery.
 I don’t even allow wineries to place fixed banner ads.

 On advertising, the other key advertising you will see on this site are Google Adwords ads.
 I do not control who advertises in this ad units, and they are typically matched to both content and also to you, the user.
 These ads provide me with enough income to pay for hosting (but not much else).
 Again, I do not control who advertises and how.
 Ethically this is the best way as there is no potential for bias of any kind.